Trabuco Canyon, California

 Trabuco Canyon (Trabuco, Spanish for "Blunderbuss") is a small unincorporated community and census-designated place (CDP) located in the foothills of the Santa Ana Mountains in eastern Orange County, California, and lies partly within the Cleveland National Forest.

+As of the 2020 census, Trabuco Canyon had a population of 1,020.

 Trabuco Canyon is north of the city of Rancho Santa Margarita.
 Plano Trabuco Road leads from the top of the canyon south to Rancho Santa Margarita.

 History

 Trabuco is Spanish for blunderbuss, a type of shotgun.
 Some credit a Franciscan friar traveling with the Gaspar de Portolá Expedition in 1769 with the story that a blunderbuss was lost in the canyon, after which the area was named.
 A mission was originally to be built in the canyon, but was instead established in San Juan Capistrano.

 The Trabuco Adobe was built in 1810 next to the Acjachemen village of Alume that was also identified during the 1769 Portolá expedition, where Juan Crespí wrote, "we made camp close to a village of the most tractable and friendly heathens we have seen upon the whole way."

 John (Don Juan) Forster received a Mexican land grant in 1846 and established Rancho Trabuco.
 The grant was bordered by Rancho Cañada de los Alisos on the west, and by Rancho Mission Viejo on the east.

 Trabuco Canyon was the site of attempts to mine tin in the early 1900s.
 Mining remains from this activity include: tunnels into the sides of the canyon (closed for public safety); the stone foundation of an ore-processing stamp mill; and several dams on the creek.

 The Trabuco Canyon National Forest was established in 1907, which was quickly combined into the Cleveland National Forest in 1908.

 One of the last California grizzly bears was killed in Trabuco Canyon in 1908, a female bear thought to be the mate of the so-called "Monster of San Mateo."

 On October 21, 2007, a large wildfire started in Silverado Canyon and spread to Trabuco Canyon.
 The Canyon was evacuated by the Fire Department.

+On August 6, 2018, the Holy Fire started near Santiago Peak.
+It led to the canyon being evacuated, with 24 structures being burned down, mainly in Holy Jim.
+The fire spread to around 23,000 acres at its peak.

 On August 23, 2023, it was the site of a mass shooting that resulted in four dead, including the perpetrator, and six injured.

 On September 9, 2024, a spark from heavy equipment working near Trabuco Creek Road caused a wildfire within Trabuco Canyon, dubbed the Airport Fire.
 The fire spread to Santiago Peak.
 The Canyon and nearby residencies were evacuated by the local Fire Department.